- What is the MEDDIC Sales Process?

-Both frameworks are effective; and the question of which you should use for your sales team, MEDDIC vs BANT, is to some degree, a matter of preference.
+Both frameworks are effective, and the question of which you should use for your sales team, MEDDIC vs BANT, is, to some degree, a matter of preference.
 However, when considering the question of BANT vs MEDDIC, we recommend:

-- Use BANT for simpler sales scenarios.
+- Use BANT for more straightforward sales scenarios.

 Is MEDDIC Complimentary to Sandler, Miller Heiman, Challenger, and Other Approaches?

 The MEDDIC sales process is complementary to other frameworks and approaches, such as: